EN / TR

 Housing Crisis

-The global housing deficit is projected to impact 1.6 billion people by 2025.
+1.6 billion people will be inadequately housed by 2030.
 Rising costs and zoning inefficiencies have broken the social contract.
-We need a new model of density that is affordable by design, not by subsidy.
+We need density that is affordable by design, not by subsidy.
+The construction industry's negative productivity growth since 1947 tells us the methods, not just the policies, are failing.

 Climate Infrastructure

+70% of existing urban infrastructure will require adaptation by 2050.
 Our cities are built for a climate that no longer exists.
-Heat islands, flash floods, and energy volatility are now the baseline.
+Heat islands, flash floods, and energy volatility are the new baseline.
 Resilience requires infrastructure that acts as a living buffer, not a static barrier.

 Mobility Collapse

 The car-centric city has reached its mathematical limit.
-Congestion costs billions while severing communities.
+Marchetti's Constant tells us commute times stay fixed while congestion grows.
 We are moving toward multimodal, decentralized networks where proximity replaces velocity.

 The Fraktal Response

-Metabolic Urbanism: We treat the city as an organism, not a machine.
-By using data to model these complex interactions, we design interventions that heal rather than just accommodate.
+Metabolic Urbanism is not a utopia, it's a necessity.
+These aren't separate crises; they are symptoms of design thinking that cannot connect scales.
+We treat the city as an organism, using data to model complex interactions and design interventions that heal rather than just accommodate.

 OLD